Managing Bipolar Anger And Rage

 Reviewer Sonya Bruner

-According to The National Institute of Mental Health (NIMH), Bipolar Disorder (also known as Manic Depressive Disorder, is a mental illness which causes "unusual shifts in the mood, energy, activity levels, and the ability to carry out daily tasks."
-This disorder is comprised of four types, and it can be categorized based on the highs (mania) and lows (depression) that the patient experiences.
+According to The National Institute of Mental Health (NIMH), Bipolar Disorder (also known as Manic Depressive Disorder) is a mental illness that causes "unusual shifts in mood, energy, activity levels, and the ability to carry out daily tasks."
+There are four types of this disorder, and it can be categorized based on the highs (manias) and lows (depression) that the patient experiences.
 Understanding these different types and relevant symptoms can have a significant impact on your ability to manage the disorder.

-- Bipolar I Disorder - This manic episode lasts for at least one week (7 days) and can lead to severe symptoms that require immediate medical attention.
-This can also occur during depressive episodes.
+- Bipolar I Disorder - Manic episodes last for at least one week (seven days) and can lead to severe symptoms that require immediate medical attention.
+The same cycle generally occurs during depressive episodes.

-- Bipolar II Disorder - This categorizes depressive episodes and the less severe manic episodes (hypomanic).
+- Bipolar II Disorder - This type is known for depressive episodes and less severe manic episodes (hypomanic).

-- Cyclothymic Disorder (Cyclothymia) - This consists of many, if not several, hypomanic and depressive symptoms but does not necessarily satisfy the requirements for diagnosing it as a hypomanic or depressive episode.
-It can last up to two years in adults and one year in both children and adolescents.
+- Cyclothymic Disorder (Cyclothymia) - With this type, the patient presents with several hypomanic and depressive symptoms that can be either mild or severe.
+It can last up for to two years in adults and one year in children and adolescents.

-- Related Disorders (Unspecified) - a very mild bipolar disorder that is categorized by symptoms of bipolar disorder, but not at the level or severity necessary for a diagnosis of Bipolar I or II, or Cyclothymia.
+- Related Disorders (Unspecified) -This is a mild Bipolar Disorder that is categorized by the same symptoms without the levels necessary for a diagnosis of Bipolar I, II, or Cyclothymia.

 Bipolar Mania Vs. Depression